ymerejsasnak/eloquent-paint/README.md

 'wacky shapes' - draw rectangle with randomized bezier curves?

 change save to save a file or local storage or something.

+add flood fill (see exercise) and maybe color picker? (also exercise)